braze-inc/braze-docs/_docs/_hidden/private_betas/campaign_approval.md

 ---
 nav_title: Campaign Approval
-permalink: /camp_approval/
+permalink: /campaign_approval/
 hidden: true
 ---

 # Campaign Approval

-This feature intends to add a review process prior to launching a campaign.
-Available for Campaigns only, a new set of states will be available on the Campaign Confirmation workflow step  This ensures that each confirmation is 'approved' prior to launching the message.
+Campaign approval adds a review process to your workflow before launching a campaign.
+Available exclusively for campaigns, this feature adds new states available in the campaign confirmation workflow step.
+Now, you can ensure that each confirmation is approved in order to launch the campaign.

-## How it works

-When launching a campaign, the confirmation page now offers a new state for each pill (Messages, Delivery, Target Population, and Conversion Events).
-The default state is 'pending'.
-Other states include 'Approved' or 'Deny'.
+In the **Review Summary** step of the campaign building workflow, there is an approval option to approve or deny your campaign's key components: **Messages**, **Delivery**, **Target Population**, and **Conversion Events**.
+The default state for campaign approval is **Pending Approval**.

+![][1]

-Once each pill has been approved, the launch button will now be enabled to launch the message.
+Once each section is approved, the **Launch** button will be enabled and you can launch your campaign!

-In addition, an 'Approve All' is available by hovering over the 'Launch' button.

-INSERT IMAGES HERE

-{% alert tip%}
+{% alert important %}
-Campaign Approval does not work for Canvas, or API Campaigns
+Campaign approval is not supported in the building workflow for Canvases or API campaigns.
 {% endalert %}

- [1]: {% image_buster /assets/img/user_profile_obfuscated1.png %} "user profile obfuscated1"
+[1]: {% image_buster /assets/img_archive/campaign_approval_example.png %}
- [2]: {% image_buster /assets/img/user_profile_obfuscated2.png %} "user profile obfuscated2"
- [3]: {% image_buster /assets/img/user_profile_obfuscated3.png %} "user profile obfuscated3"